| Travel > | UK > |

 Yes, these are the characters Shakespeare wrote about, although he simply made up parts of his story.

 Back in the village of Baile Mòr you can see the small scale infrastructure.
-The small white shed at right is the telephone exchange.
+The small white shed with the phone booth in front is the telephone exchange.

-The small building on the beach at left is the Post Office, famously the smallest Post Office in Britain.
+A small building on the beach is the Post Office, famously the smallest Post Office in Britain.

 There are two hotels in the village, and a few more places offering bed and breakfast.